Click here to download an Adobe PDF file of these instructions

 Here is a thread on Yotatech with more info:

-If you have a thread or writeup on your installation, feel free to send us a link and we'll be happy to add it to these instructions.[Return to the top of this page]
+If you have a thread, write-up, photos or video of your installation, feel free to send us a link and we'll be happy to add it to these instructions.[Return to the top of this page]

 Questions or suggestions: ===>>